msarimhassan/Crud-Operation/README.md

 ## 🎩 INSTALLATION

--Install Xamp for Mysql and apache server and php working environemnt
+Install Xamp for Mysql and apache server and php working environemnt

 ## 🏗 USAGE

--Start apache and mysql server and make a database of name uniproject and tables of name users and tblproducts
+Start apache and mysql server and make a database of name uniproject and tables of name users and tblproducts

 ## 📌Video-link